Hitting time for Bessel processes - walk on moving spheres algorithm (WoMS): Hitting time for Bessel processes

-and we can prove easily that:
+and we can prove easily that

-We obtain, after replacing in (\ref{distribution_tau}) and after applying the Theorem \ref{thm_general_setting}, for this particular case:
+We obtain, after replacing in (\ref{distributiontau}) and after applying the Theorem \ref{thmgeneralsetting}, for this particular case,

-which gives the desired result. \end{proof} The second boundary which allows to express explicit results is obtained by using the Markov property for the Bessel process. \begin{proposition} Let, for $\delta=2\nu+2 > 0$, $s>0$ and $a >0$ fixed,
+which gives the desired result. \end{pf} The second boundary which allows us to express explicit results is obtained by using the Markov property for the Bessel process. \begin{proposition} Let us, for $\delta=2\nu+2 > 0$, $s>0$ and $a >0$ fixed, denote by